prof-rossetti/nyu-info-2335-201905/CONTRIBUTING.md

 ## Step 1: Fork the Repository

-Fork the course repository via the GitHub.com online interface to create a copy under the ownership of your own GitHub user.
+First, "fork" the course repository via the GitHub.com online interface to create a copy under the ownership of your own GitHub user.
 After doing so, you should be able to view your fork online at `https://github.com/YOUR_GITHUB_USERNAME/nyu-info-2335-201905`.

-Clone your fork to download it onto your computer:
+Next, use GitHub Desktop (or Git Bash, see commands below) to "clone", or download, your fork onto your computer:

 ```sh
 git clone https://github.com/YOUR_GITHUB_USERNAME/nyu-info-2335-201905.git # this is the HTTPS address, but alternatively you can use the SSH address